 Ship Maintenance Spans Thousands of Miles and Weeks Away

-Aboard the Allure of the Seas in the Bahamas, a team of 7 Handling Specialty technicians and project manager have spent 14 days quarantined, and are now actively performing planned maintenance on the underwater stage system.
+Aboard the Allure of the Seas in the Bahamas, a team of 7 Handling Specialty technicians and project managers have spent 14 days quarantined and are now actively performing planned maintenance on the underwater stage system.

-The work on the Allure will span 2 weeks in the Bahamas and then the group will fly to Spain, where Harmony of the Seas will require 3 more weeks of planned maintenance.
+The work on the Allure will span two weeks in the Bahamas, and then the group will fly to Spain, where Harmony of the Seas will require three more weeks of planned maintenance.
 These projects are necessary to follow planned maintenance procedures as laid out by Handling Specialty, ensuring all of the equipment and components are in excellent condition.

 Handling Specialty is grateful for the quality of people employed to undertake projects of this magnitude while spending prolonged periods away from home.
 It speaks to the character of the people within the organization, upholding the values Handling Specialty believes in.